haihala/Bevy-integration-testing-toolkit/README.md

 At the moment, only record/playback testing is implemented.
 To use it, add a system to your app that calls `bitt::Asserter::pass` when a test case is passed.
-Also add the `bitt::PlaybackTestGear` plugin with the name of the test case you want to use.
+Also add the `bitt::PlaybackTestGear` plugin with the name of the test case you want to use and a `bitt::PlaybackTestingOptions` that configures the test gear.
 Your inputs and artefacts will be saved under this name in `bitt/test_scripts/<script name>.bitt_script` and `bitt/artefacts/<script name>` respectively.

 If you then launch the game, it should run normally until `bitt::Asserter::pass` is called, at which point